wilfredchankwong/wilfredchankwong-wilfredchankwong.github.io/_posts/2024-01-15-Salesman-Performance-Dashboard.md

 ---
+layout: post
-title: "Salesman Performance Dashboard"
+title: Salesman Performance Dashboard
-date: 2024-01-15
+date:   2024-01-1513:50:39
+categories: others
 ---

 - my company had been working for the past 10 years to establish a relationship between transaction data and CRM customer profiles, and salesman activities, it's only successful only after my pioneered dashboard
 - functions: